moos/sliderControl/README.md

 	new sliderControl('#sliderDiv', min, max, step);

-		* Slider control with values ‘min' to ‘max' in increments 'step'.
+		* Slider control with values 'min' to 'max' in increments 'step'.

 	new sliderControl('#sliderDiv',['yes','no','maybe']);